47 Total SME IPOs listed in 2025

 SME IPO Eligibility Requirements

 Introduction- Listing on primary markets is one of the medium of fund raise by the companies seeking growth and expansion.
 A company can bring IPO on either mainboard or SME platform of the stock exchanges of India.
 SEBI has issued ICDR Regulations that prescribes the eligibility requirements and regulations for IPO.
 Here, we have explained the various regulations and listing requirements for SME IPO.
+This Ebook covers all amendments made in SEBI ICDR Regulations dated 3rd March 2025.

 As per the Regulation 229 of SEBI ICDR Regulations (2018):